What Are Assertive Pro-forms?

 If you need

-Here, the speaker is sure that the audience needs something and is not conditional at all.
+Here, the speaker is sure that the audience needs something and is not actually expressing a condition.

 Assertive Words with Modals

 Here, the possibilities are endless.
-That 'anybody' can mean so many things.
-The speaker doesn't have a pattern or entity in their mind.
+The speaker doesn't have a pattern or entity in mind.

-But here, the speaker says that you can become that particular idea that you have in mind.
+But here, the speaker is implying a specific entity or person.
 They know what that 'somebody' is.

-But with modals of prediction, we can only use assertive words, because we are foreseeing a future and in that future, we are assuming that an event will take place.
+With modals of prediction, we can only use assertive words, because we are foreseeing a future and assuming that a specific event will take place in that future.
+For example:

 I doubt if it'll make